Support structures for people with disabilities

 Main missions

-• Favor access to education, school and professional integration, and inclusion of the young person in an ordinary environment.
+• Promote access to education, academic and professional integration, and the inclusion of young people in mainstream settings.

-• Associate the family in the development and implementation of support.
+• Involve families in the development and implementation of support measures.

 • Provide psychosocial and rehabilitative care.